 Maine Desert Facts

 - The remarkable location sometimes known as the Maine Desert remains an incredibly unexpected feature within its region.
-However, this astonishing marvel , of the work of Nature also goes by the name of the Desert of Maine.
+This astonishing marvel of the work of Nature also goes by the similarly descriptive common name of the Desert of Maine.

-- Regardless of the name one uses, however, one indisputable fact about this sire stands out.
+- Regardless of the name one uses, however, one indisputable fact about this site clearly stands out.
 That’s the fact that this location actually forms a surprising geological phenomenon.
-Thus, names can sometimes be quite deceptive.
+Thus, it shows that names can sometimes be quite deceptive.

 - That holds true due to the fact that, in the minds and opinions of some individuals, this site does not qualify as a true desert.
 That perspective occurs because the surrounding climate remains much too wet and cold to meet some definitions.

-- Furthermore, the formation of this truly astounding feature did not come about naturally.
+- The formation of this truly astounding feature, furthermore, did not come about naturally.
 In point of fact, this quite dry, arid region, whether it constitutes an actual desert or not, actually owes its existence to human activity.
+That alone sets it apart.

 - Nonetheless, the surprising knowledge of its origins does nothing to detract from its fascinating nature.
-Finally, and also quite understandably, the very uniqueness of the Maine Desert has garnered it a modest claim to fame.
+Quite understandably, the very uniqueness of the Maine Desert serves to garner the formation with a more than modest claim to fame.

-- This holds true due to yet another fascinating statistic.
+- This surprising statement holds true due to yet another fascinating statistic.
 That’s the fact the location has been preserved as a natural oddity.
-Further, that’s been the case since 1925.
-In addition, a small museum and gift shop exist on the property.
+That’s additionally been the case since 1925.
+A small museum and gift shop also presently exist on the property.

 Maine Desert Physical Description